unicode-org/message-format-wg/spec/syntax.md

 A _local-declaration_ MAY overwrite an external input value as long as the external input value does not appear in a _declaration_.

+A _declaration_ _expression_ MUST NOT include a _variable_
+that is declared after it in the _message_.
+Doing so produces a Forward Reference error during formatting.

 > [!Note]
 > These restrictions only apply to _declarations_.
 > A _placeholder_ or _selector_ can apply a different annotation to a _variable_